 We are pleased to offer The Dogs Trust guide to the use of school dogs, which you can download here.
 This comprehensive guide aims to facilitate the human-dog relationship within a school environment, so that all parties involved feel relaxed and safe.
 We have offered suggestions around many important factors for consideration and are pleased to also offer a free of charge, 1:1 video call to further discuss any points outlined in more detail.
 We have also signposted and linked additional resources throughout the guide that we recommend exploring.

-For schools who are considering getting a dog, or who already have one, we are glad to offer our Safe Behaviour Around Dogs workshop for KS2 learners, and our Happy Dog Rules workshop for KS1.
-We also have an Understanding Dogs workshop available for staff.
+For schools who are considering getting a dog, or who already have one, we are also glad to offer our Safe Behaviour Around Dogs workshop for KS2 learners, and our Happy Dog Rules workshop for KS1.
 All workshops can be delivered in-person or online.
 To make a booking, or for more information about our education programme, please contact [email protected]

 If you have any concerns about a school dog, or children/staff who attend a school where a school dog is present, please do contact us at [email protected].